 For this reason Shellter Pro introduces a couple of extra arguments that can be used to bundle together multiple features in a single argument.

 This enables both ‘––polyIAT’ and ‘––polyDecoder’.

 Furthermore, a couple of shorter argument name aliases have been introduced:

 ii) ––pi for ––polyIAT

 You can still use the long argument names if you prefer.

-We do not support nor condone criminal activities in any shape or form.
+We do not support nor condone illegal activities in any shape or form.